snltd/gurp/IDEAS_AND_DECISIONS.md

   going to go with a very crude approach and once the thing roughly works end-to-end I'll revisit it.
 I feel like I need to see how it behaves, and what the final data structures end up looking like.

+- ~~Resources should be able to refer to other resources.
+I'm not sure how far I want to go with this.
+Terraform `data`?
+Probably not, but you should at least be able to say "this file should have the same owner as this file" without having to use variables.~~ This is implemented.
+It catches unresolved and circular references, and it all happens in the Janet phase.

+- Should we lint user input?
+Check for required fields?
+Warn on unknown ones?
+  Check for clashing directory/file paths?